mozilla/gcp-ingestion/docs/architecture/README.md

    1. Resolve GeoIP from `remote_addr` or `x_forwarded_for` attribute into
       `geo_*` attributes
    1. Parse `agent` attribute into `user_agent_*` attributes
-   1. Produced `normalized_` variants of select attributes
+   1. Produce `normalized_` variants of select attributes
    1. Inject `normalized_` attributes at the top level and other select attributes into a nested `metadata` top level key in `payload`
 - Should deduplicate messages based on the `document_id` attribute using